annebouillard/NetCalBounds/README.md

 - **fifoWCD.ml** computes the worst-case delay in a FIFO tandem networks (returns a mixed-integer linear program with an exponential number of constraints in the size of the network)
 - **fifoLB.ml** computes a lower bound of the worst-case delay (returns a linear program with a polynomial number of constraints)
 - **fifoUB.ml** computes an upper bound of the worst-case delay (returns a linear program with an exponential number of constraints)

+## Arbitrary (or blind) multiplexing networks

+- **blindWCD.ml** computes the worst-case delay in a tandem networks under arbitrary multoplexing (returns a linear program with a polynomial number of constraints in the size of the network)

 ### Usage